cockroachdb/docs/create-table.md

 ---

 The `CREATE TABLE` [statement](sql-statements.html) creates a new table in a database.

 By default, tables are created in the default replication zone but can be placed into a specific replication zone.
-See the discussion on [Creating a Replication Zone for a Table](configure-replication-zones.html#create-a-replication-zone-for-a-table) for more information.
+See [Creating a Replication Zone for a Table](configure-replication-zones.html#create-a-replication-zone-for-a-table) for more information.

 <div id="toc"></div>